 Once you have enough charts, you’ll want to categorize them.
 New categories can only be created while creating a new chart in the Shared space.

-To categorize a chart, click Save chart and in the pop-up that appears simply type the name of the new category into the ‘Select category’ box.
+To categorize a chart, click Save chart and type the name of the new category into the ‘Select category’ box.

 To categorize several charts at once, select the checkmark next to them where they are listed on the charts page, then click Move at the top.